sciZer0/newdiscoveries/README.md

 ####  THE 2nd SUFFICIENT FUNDAMENTAL MISTAKE IN SCIENCE

-This mistake is the same way called "sufficient" because it works the same way: even it alone destroys the entire concept of modern/official science of understanding the Universe.
+This mistake is the same way called "sufficient" because it works the same way: even this mistake alone destroys the entire concept of modern/official science of understanding the Universe.

 The mistake is that in modern/official science, there the Concept of Static Mechanical Work is wrongly missing.